danielsz/mmailer/README.md

 ## Configuration

-The big advantage of `mmailer` is that it doesn't require any external code to operate.
+`mmailer` doesn't require any external code to operate.
 Instead, you configure it.
 You need to provide three things in order to let `mmailer` send bulk email.

   * a configuration file